Somali military vows ‘retaliation’ over Al Shabab bomb attack

 The militant group was driven out of the capital Mogadishu in 2011 by Somali army and African Union troops following joint military operations.

-The group still holds large swaths in south and central regions where the group is believed to launch from its deadly attacks against the allied forces’ bases and the capital Mogadishu.
+The group still controls large swaths of territory in the southern and central regions, from where it is believed to launch deadly attacks against allied forces’ bases and the capital, Mogadishu.

 By Abdirisak Mohamud Tuuryare